Do you have any questions about your visit? Read on to find the answers with our most frequently asked questions.

 If you are likely to have a flutter, you will need cash for betting.
 Most bookmakers take a minimum bet of £5, but this is clearly displayed on their boards.
 The Tote will takes bets from £2.
 Tote betting vouchers can be purchased with credit and debit card at various Tote information points.
 They are available in £2, £5, £10 and £20 denominations.
 To order Totepool betting vouches in advance call 0208 874 6411.

 A racecard is a good investment, with a detailed guide to everything that is going on each day plus features and tips.
 These cost £3.50 on the day or £3.00 in advance.
 If you want to do some homework beforehand, race details and tips are in the sports pages of national newspapers, or online at www.racingpost.com, www.sportinglife.com or via our own website.

 First Aid staff will be on duty at every meeting.
-At The Rowley Mile, the First Aid room can be found next to the Premier Entrance 1.
-At The July Course, it is by the Course Office.
+At the Rowley Mile, the First Aid room can be found next to the Premier Entrance 1.
+At the Adnams July Course, it is by the Course Office.

 Yes, there are different ticket collection points on our two racecourses.
 Ticket collections at the Rowley Mile are at the ticket booths located next to the Grandstand and Paddock entrance.
 At the Adnams July Course they are located at Premier Entrance two.
 All hospitality collections are at Premier Entrance one at both racecourses.